5 Best Carpet Cleaners of 2025, Lab-Tested and Reviewed

 How to Choose a Carpet Cleaner

-You should also consider a carpet cleaner’s tank setup.
+Consider a carpet cleaner’s tank setup.
 Some have one tank with two chambers, one for fresh cleaning solution and the other for dirty water.
-But our testers have found that carpet cleaners with two separate tanks—one for the cleaning solution and another for dirty water—are more convenient to use.
-Some carpet cleaners also have dispensers that add the cleaning agent to clean water so that you don’t have to measure out a full tank of solution every time.
+Our testers have found that carpet cleaners with two separate tanks—one for the cleaning solution and another for water—are more convenient to use.
+Some carpet cleaners also have dispensers that add a cleaning agent to clean water so that you don’t have to measure out a full tank of solution every time.

-The weight of a carpet cleaner also matters.
+Pay attention to the weight of a carpet cleaner.
 Carpet cleaners on their own, with empty tanks, weigh between 10 and 20 pounds; filling the tanks can bring the total weight to well over 20 pounds.
 Make sure you can comfortably move and manage a carpet cleaner when its tanks are full.

 Remember, too, that a carpet cleaner can’t go it alone.
 You’ll need a good upright or canister vacuum cleaner to suck up loose debris before using a carpet cleaner.
 This ensures that you’re not wetting the carpet with excess dust or dirt, creating a bigger mess.

 Finally, don’t select a carpet cleaner based on brand name alone.
-In our tests, we found big differences among models from the same brand.
-While Bissell models hold several spots near the top of our rankings, for example, one of its models is also in one of the lowest spots.
+There are big performance differences among models from the same brand.
+While Hoover models hold several spots near the top of our rankings, for example, two of its models are also in the lowest spots in our ratings.
+For example, the Hoover Turbo Scrub FH50138 and the Hoover SmartWash Pet Complete FH53000PC have some convenience features, but bells and whistles don’t make up for poor performance in our tests.
+They’re both subpar in cleaning performance, in addition to being quite loud.